fkia413/AMS-Individual-Project/README.md

 the way that im using jenkins as a pipeline means i can automate the code. jenkins also handled my test automation and some screenshots of tests passing and faileing and wha ti encountered with the test.

+## 7. Future Steps

-7. Future Steps: further analysis, what would i do next if i continued with this project id add this feature create new database relationship etc.
+If I continued with this project, further analysis, what would i do next if i continued with this project id add this feature create new database relationship etc.

-8. Licensing: i used vscode i used mysql for database
+## 8. Licensing

+I used VSCode for the code and SQLLite for database.

+## Contributors

-9. Contributors: w3schools, Qa community, bootstrap, Innocent website
+W3schools, Qa community, bootstrap.

-10. Acknowledgements: to trainer, colleagues etc.
+## 10. Acknowledgements

+To my trainer, Earl.
+To my colleagues for cheering me on.